 Because of the very physical nature of anxiety attacks, they often are mistaken for some type of serious illness, and in some cases they may create a feeling of health anxiety.
 For many, the experience of an anxiety attack resembles that of more serious diseases, such as:

-Those that only experience an anxiety attack once may overcome it and their fears of a health problem may dissipate.
+Those who only experience an anxiety attack once may overcome it and their fears of a health problem may dissipate.
 For others, the experience of an anxiety attack may be so pronounced that it creates serious health fears that lead to hospitalization or several visits to the doctor.

-It should be noted that only a doctor can rule out more serious conditions, so there is no harm in seeing the doctor for both a medical opinion of the causes of your experiences, and to ease your mind.
+It should be noted that only a doctor can rule out more serious conditions, so there is no harm in seeing the doctor for both a medical opinion of the causes of your experiences and to ease your mind.
 But note that when you suffer from anxiety attacks it can be very difficult for a doctor to convince you that you that you are healthy.
 Treating anxiety attacks is often the only way to find relief.

 Alternative Anxiety Attack Definition